Becoming a great salesperson

 Strong communication skills

 To be a successful sales person, you need to be strong on the phone to get your foot in the door at a client and then strong in meetings to ultimately close a deal.
-But - most importantly of all – you’ll need excellent communication skills to recognise the individual characteristics and needs of your clients.
+But - most importantly of all – you’ll need excellent communication skills to recognize the individual characteristics and needs of your clients.
 You’re ultimately looking to gain their trust and become an advisor they turn to.
-Being able to have a consultative sales approach is a hot skill in the sales job market.
+Being able to have a consultative sales approach is a hot skill in the US sales job market.

 Creativity

 In sales, things rarely go according to plan.
-Even if you’ve got yourself in a position where a client trusts you implicitly, there’s always going to be a curve ball waiting for you just around the corner.
+Even if you’ve got yourself in a position where a client trusts you implicitly, there’s always going to be a curveball waiting for you just around the corner.
 You need to be ready for this and should always be thinking about your plans B, C and D. If your client suddenly decides your offer isn’t right for them, you need to be able to offer them an alternative.

 A hunger to learn